AccuWeb Hosting vs. Namecheap

 Alternatives to Consider

 If AccuWeb Hosting and Namecheap aren’t quite what you’re after, other options in the realm of web hosting could fit your needs.
-Each one has its flavor of features and pricing, and knowing what’s out there can help you make a better decision.
+Each has its flavor of features and pricing, and knowing what’s out there can help you make a better decision.

 1. Bluehost